rfg-modding/RSL/README.md

 # RFGR-Script-Loader
 RFGR Script Loader is a scripting interface for Red Faction Guerrilla Re-mars-tered edition.
-Using LuaJIT 2.0.5 as the scripting langauge.
+Using LuaJIT 2.0.5 as the scripting language.

 Normally, modding RFGR involves editing xtbl files which are just xml's with a different extension.
 The problem with this method is that there are many hardcoded values in the xtbl files meaning modders are limited on what they can change.
 Also the fact that these files do